Morning Assembly – Junior School

 v.
 To provide them training in good social behaviour desired in public life.

 vi.
-To motivate scholars by positive reinforcement in the form of praise or rewards awarded in public.
+To motivate students by positive reinforcement in the form of praise or rewards awarded in public.

 vii.
 To celebrate national festivals, Independence Day, Republic Day, birth days of great leaders and so on.
 These leaders could be political leaders, scientists, poets, writers and so on.

 viii.
-To facilitate moral and religious development of scholars.
+To facilitate moral and religious development of students.

 ix.
-To facilitate national integration and secularism through all-religion prayer meetings among scholars.
+To facilitate national integration and secularism through all-religion prayer meetings among students.

 On Tuesdays the Middle and Senior school have Sports assembly where sports related issues are addressed.
 Sports medals are also given to scholars to acknowledge their sporting excellence.

 On Thursdays the Middle and Senior school have a class or a contemplation assembly.
-A contemplation assembly is where a mentor addresses the scholars giving a talk or presentation on a didactic, informative or inspiring theme.
+A contemplation assembly is where a teacher addresses the students giving a talk or presentation on a didactic, informative or inspiring theme.
 A special class assembly is an opportunity given to every class to present an assembly on any interesting theme.

 On Fridays the School has House Assemblies wherein different houses are addressed by their respective Housemasters at different allotted venues.
 These House Assemblies help in creating house spirit and foster healthy competition amongst different houses.